databricks/reference-apps/logs_analyzer/README.md

 ###[Chapter 1: Introduction to Apache Spark](chapter1/README.md)

-The Apache Spark library is introduced, including RDD's, transformation, and actions.
-We'll also introduce Spark SQL and Spark Streaming.
-By the end of this chapter, a reader will know how to do queries with Apache Spark.
+The Apache Spark library is introduced, as well as Spark SQL and Spark Streaming.
+By the end of this chapter, a reader will know how to call transformations and actions and work with RDD's and DStream's.

 ###[Chapter 2: Importing and Exporting Data](chapter2/README.md)

-This chapter includes examples to illustrate how to get your data in and out of Spark.
-It is also recommended that you bring up a local Spark cluster, as you should know how to run Spark on a dataset that is too big to fit on one machine.
+This chapter includes examples to illustrate how to get data in and out of Spark, and start covering concepts of distributed computing.
+The examples are all suitable for datasets that are too large to be processed on one machine.

 ### [Final Chapter: Logs Analyzer Application](app/README.md)